ArcaneEngineer/ECS-tutorials/part6.md

 ...where the loop used to be.

-Having five methods now, our ECS is starting to put on some fat; this is good, as in doing so we are de-cluttering our application's initialisation code!
+Our ECS is putting on some fat; this is good, as in doing so we are de-cluttering our application's initialisation code!

 #### Systems